EpicPlayerA10/BreweryAddon/README.md

 ### Some commands

 - `/ba book` - Gives you a book (breweryaddon.getbook)
-- `/ba reload` - Reloads config and langs
+- `/ba reload` - Reloads config and languages (breweryaddon.reload)